Pests on Carnivorous Plants

 Pests of Carnivorous Plants

 As a general rule, carnivorous plants eat insect pests, rather than are damaged by them.
-However, there are a few common pests of carnivorous plants that are easily spotted and treated.
+However, there are a few common carnivorous plant pests that are easily spotted and treated.

-This common plant pest often attacts the growing tips of new growth, and is most common in the Spring.
+This common plant pest often attacks the growing tips of new growth, and is most common in the Spring.
 They are often first noticed by the dried white shells of their shedding.
 In small numbers they can be left alone and will die off as the plant matures, but they can cause deformation of the leaves and traps that is unsightly.
 They can be controlled by physically removing them, gently squeezing them on the plant between your fingers or washing them off with a spray bottle.
 You may need to do this every week or two several times before they are eliminated.
 They seem to be more of an issue on emerging Venus Flytraps and Sundews than other carnivorous plants.
 To get rid of aphids on your sundew or flytrap, you can treat with Bayer Advanced Rose and Flower insecticide or use one of the methods mentioned above.

-Mealy Bugs can be quite a nusiance.
-These common fuzzy white small insects feed on the juices of the plants and can harbor disease and infection.
+Mealy Bugs can be quite a nuisance.
+These common, fuzzy, tiny white bugs in your terrarium feed on the juices of the plants and can harbor disease and infection.
 They often hide away from the light and can go unnoticed before they have done considerable damage.
 It is not unusual to find them hidden in the tight crevices of the lower portions of pitcher plant traps near the rhizome or even on the underside of the rhizome well below the soil and out of sight.
 They can quickly spread across your collection.
 They can be physically removed with your fingers, a Q-tip dipped in alcohol, or treated with Bayer Advanced Rose and Flower insecticide.

 Scale is a small insect that looks much like a small fish scale stuck on the plant.
 They often occur in colonies and can spread if untreated.
 They are often detected by their sugary droppings that grow dark mold.
 Adults are permanently attached to the leaf or stem, often on the underside out of sight.
 Young scale insects do travel a short distance up or down the infected area.
 They are easily removed by gently scraping with your fingernail.
 They can be treated with Bayer Advanced Rose and Flower insecticide, but can be persistent and may need several treatments.
 Mechanical remove is best, when numbers are reasonable.